microsoft/dstoolkit-mlops-base/mlops/README.md

-# Operation directory
+# MLOps directory

-The operation directory contains all the logic and configuration to operationalize your data science project.
+The mlops directory contains all the logic and configuration to operationalize your data science project.

-## Execution folder

-This folder contains all the code that manages the core scripts as, for instance, sending the training to a remote target, creating data science pipelines, using automl, etc. Basically, everything functionalities that is not core data science scripts.
+The python scripts in is folder contain all the code that manages the end-to-end orchestration of ML artifacts through Azure Machine Learning.
+For instance, sending the training to a remote target, creating data science pipelines, using automl, etc.

-## Tests
+Basically, everything functionalities that is not core data science scripts.

+The `aml_utils` folder is a helper module used by these mlops scripts to interact with Azure Machine Learning through the SDK.

-This folder contains all the different tests to be run in the CI/CD pipeline: data tests, integration tests, unit tests, etc
+The `tests` folder contains different tests to be run in the CI/CD pipeline: unit tests, integration tests, etc.

-## Monitoring

-This folder contains all the logic to monitor the artifacts: the models performance, model interpretability, data drifts, logging, model prediction logs.